-Slump on a chair for eight hours every day, five days a week, 12 months a year and you might find yourself with a debilitating musculoskeletal problem.
-This could be bad enough to impact all areas of your life, from your personal relationships to your performance at work.
+Sit still and slumped on a bad chair for eight hours every day, five days a week, 12 months a year and you might find yourself with musculoskeletal issues.
+These could be bad enough to impact all areas of your life, from your personal relationships to your performance at work.

 Kneeling chairs - what are they anyway?

-Are kneeling chairs good for you?
+Are kneeling chairs a good choice?